Common Context Program

 In Station Eleven, the post-apocalyptic novel by this year’s visiting writer, Emily St. John Mandel, most survivors of a pandemic flu are concerned primarily with themselves and their own survival.
 A few others, such as the protagonist Kirsten Raymonde and her fellow musicians and actors of the Traveling Symphony, strive to preserve that which was best about the civilization they have all mostly lost, specifically, the ability to create and participate in art, and, thereby, the ability to mercifully connect, to be kind, and to forgive one another.

 The award-winning novelist Emily St. John Mandel will be on campus September 29th for two events related to her New York Times best-selling novel, Station Eleven.

 Emily St. John Mandel was born in British Columbia, Canada.
 Her most recent novel, Station Eleven, was a finalist for a 2014 National Book Award.
 Her previous novels were Last Night in Montreal, The Singer’s Gun, and The Lola Quartet, all of which were Indie Next Picks.
 She is a staff writer for The Millions, and her work has appeared in numerous anthologies, including The Best American Mystery Stories 2013 and Venice Noir.
 For additional information, please visit www.prhspeakers.com.
 Photo Credit: Dese'Rae L. Stage.

 Fall 2016 Common Context Events

 O’Shaughnessy-Frey Library, O’Shaughnessy Room

-Faculty from a variety of disciplines will examine the concept of mercy and its relationship to human imagination.
+Facilitated by Dr. Amy Muse, English Department, faculty from a variety of disciplines will examine the concept of mercy and its relationship to the imagination.

 AUTHOR Q & A